-When Driver Door 1st Press is selected, only the driver's door will unlock on the first press of the Remote Keyless Entry (RKE) transmitter UNLOCK button.
+When Driver Door 1st Press is selected, only the driver's door will unlock on the first press of the Remote Keyless

+Entry (RKE) transmitter UNLOCK button.
 When Driver Door 1st Press is selected, you must press the RKE transmitter UNLOCK button twice, to unlock the passenger's doors.
 When All Doors 1st Press is selected, all of the doors will unlock on the first press of the RKE transmitter UNLOCK button.
-To make your selection, press and release the RESET button until "Driver Door 1st Press" or "All Doors 1st Press" appears.
+To make your selection, press and release the SELECT button until a check-mark appears next to the feature showing the system has been activated or the check-mark is removed showing the system has been deactivated.